swt-initiative31/documents/results/swing.md

 - Decent performance: was to be expected (see [SWT vs Swing performance comparison](https://en.wikipedia.org/wiki/Swing_(Java)#cite_note-15))
 - Instantiating a second `Display` is not a problem
-- Several basic stuff were already working (many widgets) but some were left unfinished, proper layouting being the most notorious.
+- Several basic stuff were already working (many widgets) but some were left unfinished, calculating the right size of some components like *CoolBars* and *ExpandBars* being the most notorious.
+- Activating the anti-aliasing for fonts and graphics is already possible and it can be seen in the `GraphicsExample` snippet (screenshots below).
 - The initial implementations (in SourceForge and in GitHub) weren't developed in years which means there was either little appeal to this approach or some impediment that we (yet) don't know about.
+- Sub-pixel rendering is not supported out of the box by Swing.
+The reason for this is that Swing is cross-platform and sub-pixel rendering is highly dependent on the hardware.
+While there are `RenderingHints` like `VALUE_TEXT_ANTIALIAS_LCD_HRGB` and `VALUE_TEXT_ANTIALIAS_LCD_HBGR` that can be provided to the `Graphics2D`, these do not assure true sub-pixel rendering because they depend on details like the LCD display having a specific pixel disposition (BGR / RGB).
 - Years ago, the initial reaction to the approach was not that good.
 See [Add Swing as a supported platform for SWT](https://bugs.eclipse.org/bugs/show_bug.cgi?id=69930) and [Swing port is coming - Lotus assists IBM!](https://www.eclipse.org/forums/index.php/t/145268/).

 ### Risks